 There are countless resources online for printables to use in your home or classroom.
 There are many different printables for emotion cards as well, from cartoons to real kids.

 Using some of these tips and resources will nurture your child’s emotional intelligence.
 Emotionally intelligent children are happier children!
-I’d love to hear some fun activities that you’ve done with your children!
+I’d love to hear about some fun activities that you’ve done with your children!